Oaxaca Oaxaca State, Mexico Travel Guide

 Discover some of the top-rated experiences available for booking.

-Explore the unique crafts of nearby villages.
+Explore the unique crafts of villages in the vicinity.

 These tours often combine visits to several artisan towns in one day.